|

 Circle Sheet Item 1:

-Maximum Cable Count in a conduit based on density packing (100%
+Maximum Cable Count in a conduit based on density packing (near

 |